reintroducing/rsr/README.md

 * [ESLint](https://github.com/spothero/eslint-config)
 * [Stylelint](https://github.com/spothero/stylelint-config)

+Your project will not function correctly until these are implemented, be it using the above configurations or similar ones that fulfill the requirements for each type of configuration.

 ## Available Configuration
 You can override a handful of configuration options by creating a `rsr.config.js` file at the root of your project.
 Most options are direct pass throughs of their webpack counterparts as shown below.
 The module should export a function that returns an object.
 The following parameters are passed into the function: